euceph/khatm/README.md

 ## Installation

-khatm will be available on the Apple App Store, with a companion app for watchOS
+khatm will be available on the App Store, with a companion app for watchOS

-There will also be a companion .ipa file released for other installation needs
+there will also be a companion .ipa file released for altstore, etc.

 ## Usage

-Usage steps coming soon.
+usage steps coming soon